Academic Year 2024-25

 Research suggests that reducing access to lethal means is one effective strategy within a comprehensive model of suicide prevention.
 While we can’t make the entire campus “suicide proof,” we do look for ways, when possible, to reduce access to lethal means for suicide.
 Firearms are not allowed on campus at any time, except for storage at UPD.
 Safe weapons storage is available at UPD and can be arranged by calling their non-emergency number at 406-994-2121 or accessing the UPD Weapons Storage page.

-There are two locations for prescription drug drop-offs for unused or outdated medications: one at University Police and one in Medical Services in the Swingle Building.
+There are two locations for prescription drug drop-offs for unused or outdated medications: one at the University Police Department and one in the MSU Pharmacy on the 1st floor of the Student Wellness Center.
 The MSU Pharmacy also has medication disposal packs available free of charge.
 Students are encouraged to avail themselves of these services, not only for their own safety but also for the safety of roommates and friends.
 When students in treatment are at-risk for suicide, means reduction is part of safety planning with their providers.

 Identifying Students At-Risk & Accessing Clinical Services

 There are multiple venues in which a student may be identified as being at risk for distress, crisis, or suicide, either by self-identification or identification by a concerned party.
 When such students are identified, MSU staff strives to get help and support for them as soon as possible.
-This typically involves facilitating access to mental health care at CPS, or a referral to the appropriate campus/community agency for clinical services and case management.
+This typically involves facilitating access to mental health care at CPS, or a referral to the appropriate campus/community agency for clinical services and care management.
 MSU students, faculty, and staff are encouraged to reach out and ask students about whom they feel concerned if they are having thoughts of suicide.

 Screening for Mental Health Issues